 After tINIT4 is satisfied (Te), only MRR commands and power-down entry/exit commands are supported.
 After Te, CKE can go LOW in alignment with power-down entry and exit specifications.
-MRR commands are only valid at this time if the CA bus does not need to be trained.
-CA Training may only begin after time Tf.
-Use the MRR command to poll the DAI bit and report when device auto initialization is complete; otherwise, the controller must wait a minimum of tINIT5, or until the DAI bit is set before proceeding.
+MRR commands are only valid at this time if the CA bus does not need to be trained. may only begin after time Tf.
+User may issue MRR command to poll the DAI bit which will indicate if device auto initialization is complete; once DAI bit indicates completion, SDRAM is in idle state.
+Device will also be in idle state after tINIT5(max) has expired (whether or not DAI bit has been read by MRR command).
 As the memory output buffers are not properly configured by Te, some AC parameters must have relaxed timings before the system is appropriately configured.